kadirpekel/algorig/README.md

 ##################################################
 ```

-You can also list your predefined account comes with
+You can also list all the accounts under the default wallet comes with your sandbox installation.

 ```bash
 $ ./sandbox goal account list -w unencrypted-default-wallet